 About the Profession

 Podiatry is the branch of medicine devoted to the study of human movement with treatment of the diseases, injuries or disorders of the foot and ankle as the primary focus.
 Applicants complete requirements similar to those for medical school.
-Recently admitted students had a GPA of 3.3 overall and 3.1 in science with an MCAT average score of 23.
-(See note about changes to MCAT effective spring 2015 under "Medicine" link on the right).
-Approximately 75% of applicants are accepted.
+Average GPAs for admission are in the 3.1-3.3+ range for overall GPA and in the sciences.
+The MCAT or another standardize test is typically required.
+See note about changes to MCAT effective spring 2015 under "Medicine" link).

 There are nine schools of podiatric medicine, all of which belong to the American Association of Colleges of Podiatric Medicine (AACPM).
 The member schools participate in a centralized application service sponsored by AACPM.
-Information regarding podiatric medicine can be obtained from AACPM, 1350 Piccard Dr., Suite 322, Rockville, MD 20850.
-All the schools are private and the one in New York State is the NY College of Podiatric Medicine located at 1800 Park Avenue, NY, NY 10035, 1-800-526-6966.
+Information regarding podiatric medicine can be obtained from AACPM.
+All the schools are private and the one in New York State is the NY College of Podiatric Medicine located in Manhattan.

 From the time you begin college, you are assembling a complete dossier with which to apply to these professional schools.
 Each of the requirements is a part of the whole.
 For Podiatry schools your record will include: